Bey’s double-double leads Pistons over slumping Raptors

 DETROIT (AP) — Saddiq Bey had 28 points and 12 rebounds, and the Detroit Pistons overcame Norman Powell’s 43 points to beat the Toronto Raptors 116-112 on Wednesday night, ending a four-game skid.

-Bey, who leads all rookies in 3-pointers, was 6 of 10 from behind the arc for Detroit, which had lost 10 of 12.
-Delon Wright added 18 points, 10 rebounds and eight assists, and Jerami Grant had 23 points.
-The Pistons outrebounded Toronto 54-30.
+Bey, who leads all rookies in 3-pointers with 85, was 6 of 10 from behind the arc for Detroit, which had lost 10 of 12.

-Chris Boucher added 21 points for the Raptors, who have lost six straight.
-Kyle Lowry had eight points and 15 assists.
+“That young man is already a solid pro and he’s just getting started,” Pistons coach Dwane Casey said.
+“He’s as strong as an ox and you can see what he’s doing with his jump shot.
+He’s going to be a star in this league for a long time.”

+Bey has played 38 of Detroit’s 40 games but isn’t worried about hitting a rookie wall.

 Powell had 21 points in the first half, but the Pistons’ 14-4 edge in second-chance points helped them take a 63-58 lead.
 Toronto went ahead with a 10-1 run to start the third quarter, aided by flagrant-1 fouls against Wright and Mason Plumlee.